Internet censorship in China: Targeted content

 According to a Harvard study, at least 18,000 websites were blocked from within mainland China in 2002, including 12 out of the Top 100 Global Websites.
 The Chinese-sponsored news agency, Xinhua, stated that censorship targets only "superstitious, pornographic, violence-related, gambling, and other harmful information."
 This appears questionable, as the e-mail provider Gmail is blocked, and it cannot be said to fall into any of these categories.
 On the other hand, websites centered on the following political topics are often censored: Falun Gong, police brutality, the 1989 Tiananmen Square protests and massacre, freedom of speech, democracy, the Tibetan independence movement, and the Tuidang movement.
-Foreign media websites are occasionally blocked.
-As of 2014, The New York Times, the BBC, and Bloomberg News are blocked indefinitely.
+According to a 2023 report by Human Rights Watch, content that criticizes racism in China will often be censored.

 Testing performed by Freedom House in 2011 confirmed that material written by or about activist bloggers is removed from the Chinese Internet in a practice that has been termed "cyber-disappearance".

 A 2012 study of social media sites by other Harvard researchers found that 13% of Internet posts were blocked.
 The blocking focused mainly on any form of collective action (anything from false rumors driving riots to protest organizers to large parties for fun), pornography, and criticism of the censors.
 However, significant criticisms of the government were not blocked when made separately from calls for collective action.
 Another study has shown comments on social media that criticize the state, its leaders, and their policies are usually published, but posts with collective action potential will be more likely to be censored whether they are against the state or not.